NRCan/CanFlood/README.md

 4) If you're re-installing or upgrading, it is safest to first uninstall CanFlood and restart QGIS before continuing with a new install.

 5) We recommend implementing the QGIS DEBUG logger for more detailed readouts and CanFlood model debugging.
-See [this post](https://stackoverflow.com/a/61669864/9871683) for insturctions.
+See [this post](https://stackoverflow.com/a/61669864/9871683) for instructions.

 ### tl;dr
 Install from the QGIS plugin repository.